zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 some friends in the underground (calling it 'the resistance' just sounds so Hollywood).
 The blood of the covenant, right?
 I'm a little late to the game, for sure, but they need as many hands as they can get, especially ones that know their way around a stick.
 I haven't spoken to the leader personally, but from everything I've been told by people I've grown to trust, he seems...decent.
 And decency's a hard thing to come by these days.
 Still, decency's a din to the deaf without the will to assert it.
 Here's hoping he lives up to his reputation."

+"Captain's Log > Twice: That's the number of times I've bitched out to the detriment of my squadron.
+Twice.
+Whoever that was...I could've saved them.
+It's unlikely, sure, but I COULD
+HAVE.
+That's the line of thought a soldier ought to have.
+That's the line of thought they had.
+I saw that person--those people--not as an aid, but a substitute.
+Twice.
+Sure, we saved a good number of our people today, but the fact remains that I should have and could have saved more.
+Isn't that what Dad meant when he spoke of 'solidarity'?
+Well, I won't run again.
+If I can't survive this war, I'll at least survive my own goddamn conscience."

+Mission 3 (No Running): "Captain's Log > It's decided. at 0900 hours, we ship out for our most ambitious mission yet.
+The head of this outfit has finally seen fit to take our efforts to the aliens' front door.
+No more trudging about in the slums, at best staving off their advances when we could be doing some real damage.
+After all, no war is won by stalemates, but 'by grand strategy, concerted attacks, an indominable spirit and an irrefutable ideal'.
+So says the man in charge, at least, and I'm inclined to agree.
+Jesus, to hear him speak...He really makes you believe it.
+Not that I didn't already, of course...He just has this ability to perfectly articulate those emotions and ambitions you didn't know you had; or if you did know, you didn't think them feasible until he said them out loud.
+Like he's your favorite author endorsing a forgotten, but foregone conclusion.
+This time, no running."

+"Captain's Log > I guess I shouldn't be surprised by this turn of events.
+I was born a turncoat, for Christ's sake, so it's only fitting I should die a traitor.
+All of us are taught that war is ugly, but noone ever tells you that the participants are too. all of them.
+Kudos to those of us that can look in the mirror and deal with it; that can counterweight every scar with a good deed done; that can justify their crimes--and they are crimes--with some believed nearness of justice.
+This isn't justice.
+It's a means to an end, and that end is no greater than the sum of its parts.
+That end is fucked.
+If years down the line anyone is alive and unlucky enough to find this log, know that I didn't divest all virtue.
+Know that in spite of the ugliness, in spite of the injustice, this time, I didn't run.
+But I sure as hell walked away."

+--Howitt:
+Mission 1 (On Rails): "Captain's Log > <--Never thought I'd start out a journal entry like that.
+I guess we're supposed to take these logs seriously, but I'm pretty sure nobody's reading this shit.
+Anyway, they said just to jot down our thoughts and expectations, so here I am.
+I should probably be scared, but I feel more at ease than I have in a long, long time.
+I've dealt with shady tricks and shadier pimps that promised more than a quick death, and I was good at that life.
+I'm better at this.
+To be honest, it feels like coming home.
+This is what I've been working towards--er--aimlessly, accidentally nudging up against for the past few years now, just in a different capacity.
+Yeah, it's not a simulation, but it doesn't feel a whole lot different.
+It doesn't feel any different, actually (It really ramps up my respect for Hudson, Cave, Treasure and the other greats.
+Such attention to detail!).
+The fact that I HAVE to do it is kind of a drag, but I do HAVE to do it, so what's the point in complaining?
+If life's on rails, you might as well make a ride of it."

+"Captain's Log > WHOOOOOOO!
+What a rush!
+That's the difference between a save-scum and a roguelike right there, fuck!
+I gotta admit, though, that turnip made some good points.
+I'd be lying if I said I wasn't tempted to switch sides or at least hear the dude out.
+But that sort of decision's outside of my pay-range.
+I'd probably make the wrong one anyway.
+Better to leave these things to the professionals.
+'Let the flyers fly and the criers cri!'.
+I heard that in an environ once; can't help but find it appropriate."